zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 ###  Limitations

 Algolia community plan provides 50K operations and 10k records per month, pretty generous.
 Perfect for a small to medium website.
-To know more about how algolia counts records and operations check their official [blog](https://www.algolia.com/doc/faq/accounts-billing/how-algolia-count-records-and-operation/).
+To know more about how Algolia counts records and operations check their official [blog](https://www.algolia.com/doc/faq/accounts-billing/how-algolia-count-records-and-operation/).
 Apart from that below some of the limitations that the community plan lacks compared to an enterprise plan. they can be classified in terms of features and support.
-Check algolia [pricing page](https://www.algolia.com/pricing/) to see the difference of various plans.
+Check Algolia [pricing page](https://www.algolia.com/pricing/) to see the difference of various plans.

 | Features                                        | Support           |
 |--------------------------------                 |-------------------|